 Some languages have different dialects based on country or region.
 For these languages, you can click the + Locale option and choose the specific dialect or locale you'd like to provide translations for.

 If including RTL languages like Hebrew or Arabic, you need to make the default survey language the RTL language before you design the survey.
 Then, you need to write the survey in the RTL language.
 This ensures that your RTL text and other languages display properly.

-The translation file is in PO format (with .po file extension), which is often used in specialized translation software to maintain translations on multilingual websites.
+The other translation file is a PO format (with .po file extension), which is often used in specialized translation software to maintain translations on multilingual websites.

 We recommend using translation software like Transifex or Poedit to translate the PO file in a more user-friendly interface.
 From there you can export the translated PO file, and upload it back into SurveyMonkey.
-These tools offer more collaboration and status tracking features that make it easier to translate large-scale projects.
 You can also use your computer's text editor like Notepad on a PC or TextEdit on a Mac to open and edit the file.

 When you open the PO file in a text editor, you'll see a lot of code—but don't worry!
 You don't need to know how to code in order to translate the file.
 You only need to focus on two parts:

 How to add your translations to the PO file

 To add your translations to the file: